--Low-carb Diets such as South Beach Diet and the Atkins Diet
+3. Low-carb Diets such as South Beach Diet, Atkins and Paleo Diet.

--Fad Diets such as the Cabbage Soup Diet and the Paleo Diet
+4. Fad Diets such as the Cabbage Soup Diet and the Kelp, Lecithin, Cider Vinegar diet.

 Diets based on exercise have also become popular, and may include food recommendations in addition to the workout videos.